rfougy/rfougy/README.md

 ### 👨‍💻 &nbsp; What I'm Currently Doing:

 - Pursuing a career in front-end development
-- Developing ARCHIVE.pdf's Progressive Web App and Fashion Wiki
+- Developing ARCHIVE.pdf's Progressive Web App
 - Exploring a new hobby in ergonomic split keyboards, check out the inspo [here](https://youtu.be/UKfeJrRIcxw)!

 ---